nog54/jmatcher/README.md

 # jmatcher
-jmatcher is being made in order to allows us to connect between smart-phones.
+jmatcher is a tool to start communication using UDP between smart-phones.

-It is a daemon based on apache-commons-daemon.
+Server classes that based on apache-commons-daemon is in jmatcher-server.

+Client classes to use this service is in jmatcher-client.

+These common classes is in jmatcher-common.